Chenning04/peigy/docs/source/Minimal Usage.rst

     model.run(sim)

 .. line-block::
-    This will might take a while.
+    This might take a while.
 You can see how much runtime it took after simulation is done.

-    Once the simulation completes, we can analyze the results with a wide range of tool kits provided by our ``piegy`` package.
-    For example, a simple curve to show population dynamics:
+    Once the simulation completes, we can analyze the results with a wide range of tools provided by our ``piegy`` package.
+For example, use a simple curve to show population dynamics:

 .. code-block:: python